rbaron/sugarboat/README.md

 	<img alt="sugarboat logo" src="./kicad/sugarboat/lib/sugarboat.png" width=512>
 <p>

-An open source digital [hydrometer](https://en.wikipedia.org/wiki/Hydrometer).
+A digital [hydrometer](https://en.wikipedia.org/wiki/Hydrometer).
 The main use case is measuring the amount of sugar in liquids during the process of beer and wine making.

 # How does it work?
 Sugarboat floats on top of the liquid being measured.
 Because of its shifted center of mass, it will float at an angle.
 This *tilt angle* (see image below) is larger for denser liquids and smaller for less dense liquids.
 We can then estimate the density of a solution from this angle.